 At the Konrad mine in Salzgitter, Lower Saxony, work is underway on the construction of Germany’s first repository for low- and intermediate-level radioactive waste to be licensed under nuclear law.
 This former iron-ore mine is being converted for this purpose under the supervision of the Bundesgesellschaft für Endlagerung mbH (BGE).

-From 2027, the final disposal of up to 303,000 cubic metres of low- and intermediate-level radioactive waste is set to begin.
+The final disposal of up to 303,000 cubic metres of low- and intermediate-level radioactive waste is set to begin in the early 2030s.
 The emplaced containers will be immobilised with suitable concrete and securely sealed off during emplacement operations.
 Once operations are complete, all cavities of the mine will be backfilled and sealed in a manner that ensures long-term safety.

 On this page: